SHA-Arg/SHA-Arg/README.md

 };
 };
 ```
+### More about me
+<p align="center">My work experience was mostly customer service and managing commercial premises in large stores with staff in charge.
+I got promoted in all jobs and am currently looking to change the course of my working life by wanting to dedicate myself to the technology industry.</p>

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :)</em>